UsmanNaseer137/project-managment/test.md

 ## MileStone
 a milestone is an important point within the project schedule that indicates progress and usually signifies completion of a deliverable or phase of the project.

+## Task
-## Task project task is an activity that needs to be accomplished within a set period of time.
+Project task is an activity that needs to be accomplished within a set period of time.

 ## Projection
  A projection is how you predict an outcome based on the information you have now.
 For example, you can predict that with the resources you have at the start of the project, the project will be completed in six months.